 - Based on the results, specific transactions were identified where response times were spiking under load, in order to identify areas of the system for possible improvement

-- The response times were correlated against server and network resources, in order to identify bottlenecks
+- Response times were correlated against server and network resources, in order to identify bottlenecks

 - Several changes were made to the infrastructure; tests were re-run after each change.
 The modifications included hardware configuration and database indexes